Jolly Harbour, Antigua & Barbuda

 If you are thinking about moving to Jolly Harbour, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Jolly Harbour can vary greatly depending on the type and size of the property.
 For instance, a luxury villa can cost several million dollars, while a smaller condo might be priced in the low to mid six figures.
-However, on average, potential homeowners might expect to spend around one to two million dollars for a property in this desirable location," wrote one member in Jolly Harbour.
+However, on average, potential homeowners might expect to spend around one to two million dollars for a property in this desirable location," remarked one expat who made the move to Jolly Harbour.

 Where should I setup a bank account in Jolly Harbour?